Machine learning: Bayesian networks

 A Bayesian network, belief network, or directed acyclic graphical model is a probabilistic graphical model that represents a set of random variables and their conditional independence with a directed acyclic graph (DAG).
 For example, a Bayesian network could represent the probabilistic relationships between diseases and symptoms.
 Given symptoms, the network can be used to compute the probabilities of the presence of various diseases.
 Efficient algorithms exist that perform inference and learning.
 Bayesian networks that model sequences of variables, like speech signals or protein sequences, are called dynamic Bayesian networks.
-Generalizations of Bayesian networks that can represent and solve decision problems under uncertainty are called influence diagrams.
+Generalisations of Bayesian networks that can represent and solve decision problems under uncertainty are called influence diagrams.